 Second-year residents rotate through all of the 3 clinical services at Dartmouth Hitchcock Medical Center (DHMC).
 Continuity of care occurs by seeing new patients in clinic, operating on and caring for the same patient post-op, and then seeing patients return to clinic for follow-up.
 Every 3 months they rotate to another team.
-During the pediatric block, residents also participate with the transplant team.
 While assigned to a particular team, residents attend clinic and operate with the team's attending’s.

 During the pediatric urology block, the resident spends a half-day per week going to transplant clinic, where they are involved in the workup of new patients and the follow-up of patients on whom they have operated.
 They participate in donor nephrectomy and in transplantation, particularly the neocystotomy.

-Fourth-year residents rotate in pediatrics and transplant, at the VA, in Concord, and as the senior resident at Dartmouth Hitchcock Medical Center.
+Fourth-year residents rotate at the VA, in Concord, and as the senior resident at Dartmouth Hitchcock Medical Center.
 As before, the resident has increased responsibility assigned to them each time they rotate on a service.

 While assigned to a particular team, residents attend clinic and operate with the attending’s.
 Continuity of care occurs by seeing new patients in clinic, operating on patients and caring for them post-op, and then seeing patients return to clinic for follow-up.

 Residents spend 3 months at the VA, overseeing the inpatient and outpatient urology service there.
 The resident is the operating surgeon under supervision on all cases.
-Fourth year residents do a 6 month rotation in Concord, where they work with 9 attending’s.
+Fourth year residents do two 3-month rotations in Concord, where they work with 9 attending’s.
 As in other locations, care is taken to ensure that continuity of care occurs by having the resident see patient in the ER or as consults, in addition to operating.